The following is a review of The Killing of a Sacred Deer – Directed by Yorgos Lanthimos.

 I was also struck by a surprisingly successful combination of tones.
 This is at once a darkly or bizarrely amusing, but deeply unsettling psychological horror film.
 The shifts in tone are almost always seamlessly executed, which is a huge compliment to Lanthimos.

 Although seemingly set in the real world, the film contains several key signifiers of a certain otherworldliness.
-The characters’ dialogue is markedly mundane and yet jarringly bizarre, and the central premise of the film is reliant on somewhat of a leap of faith as no sharply defined explanation is really given for how Martin goes about enacting his revenge.
+The characters’ dialogue is markedly mundane and yet jarringly bizarre, and the central premise of the film is reliant on somewhat of a leap of faith as no sharply defined explanation is really given for how Martin goes about exacting his revenge.

 As the Murphy-family’s sense of safety starts to break down, the ways in which they react to a sudden and seemingly inevitable change of fate becomes a prominent theme.
 Disbelief becomes deep sorrow, hurt individuals become scheming and manipulating creatures that seem to only exist to torture an indecisive central character that may be more comfortable seeking advice from those uninvolved with the drama surrounding the Murphy family and a vindictive outside force.